-Nasr period.136 Here we see a bull charging a lion-a bull with a saddlecloth which differs from the Harappan form only in having a straight rather than a scalloped lower border.
-137 This unexpected appurtenance, as well as the exaggerated rendering of skin folds, the stippling to show the skin texture, and the marked lanceshaped tuft on the end of the tail, all combine to show that this creature was directly inspired by a Harappan seal representation.
+Nasr period.188 Here we see a bull charging a lion-a bull with a saddlecloth which differs from the Harappan form only in having a straight rather than a scalloped lower border.
+127 This unexpected appurtenance, as well as the exaggerated rendering of skin folds, the stippling to show the skin texture, and the marked lanceshaped tuft on the end of the tail, all combine to show that this creature was directly inspired by a Harappan seal representation.
 The scattered plants above and below the beast-a feature never seen in the Harappan seals-may hark back to the painted pottery technique observed in Figs. 154-7.
 The particular importance of these likenesses lies in their demonstration of the currency of developed Harappan designs and technique in Elam as early as the time of Jumdat Nasr.
-188
+148

-One peculiar and distinctive pattern that may be included here is found, so far as I know, only in the very deep strata of Mohenjodaro and in Level 2b of Nineveh.
+One peculiar and distinctive pattern that may be included here is found, so far as I know, only in the very deep strata of Mohenjodaro and in Level 2b of Nineyeh.
 The latter is equated with the Halaf period.
 The pattern is of the all-over variety, and consists of parallel horizontal lines continuously connected by closely set, roughly parallel, wavy lines.
-This unusual correspondence of design between two such distant sites again brings into prominence the points of similarity between the pottery of the Halaf culture and that of the Indus Valley.139 xx, pl. xxxviii, 17.
+This unusual correspondence of design between two such distant sites again brings into prominence the points of similarity between the pottery of the Halaf culture and that of the Indus Valley.188 the Unfortunately, these examples came as my attention too late to be included anway. the illustrations of this volume.
+Sex, however, M.d., 1927-31, pl. acis, 7 and Liv.
+Annals, ax, pl. axxviii, 17.

-187 Cf. M-d, pl. cx, 321.
+247 CE, M-d, pl. cx, 321.